| |

 The Main Event: Flipping Vintage Trunks

 Once everyone was settled, armed with an endless supply of snacks and unlimited drinks to keep the energy high, it was time to pick their trunks.
-Some gravitated toward the sleek, small makeup cases, while others went for the heavy-duty, brass-latched overnight cases.
+Many gravitated toward the sleek, small makeup cases, while others went for the heavy-duty, brass-latched overnight cases.

 Step 1: The Base Coat Many of the women started by painting the exteriors.
 We used durable home decor chalk paints to give the textured exteriors a fresh, vibrant lease on life.
 Soft baby blues, vibrant bubblegum pinks, and deep emerald greens started taking over the room.